-After browsing 1031Crowdfunding.com you may see that the investments we offer are intended for accredited investors.
+After browsing 1031Crowdfunding.com you may see that many of the investments we offer are intended for accredited investors.
 So you ask yourself, what is an accredited investor?
 Am I an accredited investor?
 Why do I need to be an accredited investor?

 We’d like to take this opportunity to explain.

 Accredited Investor is defined by the Securities Exchange Commission (“SEC”) in Rule 501 of Regulation D of the Securities Act of 1933.
 The term accredited investor is used to describe investors who have the financial ability to absorb losses.

 An individual investor meets the primary requirements to qualify as an accredited investor if he or she:

 Earns an individual income of more than $200,000 per year, or $300,000 of joint income for the last two years and expects to reasonably maintain the same level of income, or has a net worth (not including the value of their primary residence) exceeding $1 million, either individually or jointly with his or her spouse.
 Investors who meet these requirements are typically also considered sophisticated, meaning they have sufficient knowledge and experience in financial and business matters to make them capable of evaluating the merits and risks of the prospective investment.
 Rule 501 additionally provides requirements for companies, organizations, trusts, and other entities to qualify as accredited investors.